 Heart palpitates, muscles tense up, blood pressure rises, breathing quickens, nausea hits you, senses sharpen and beads of sweat appear.
-This is automatic stress response.
+This is stress response.

 The stress response signals generate from the part of the brain known as the hypothalamus.
 The hypothalamus, pituitary and adrenal glands together form hypothalamic-pituitary-adrenal (HPA).
 It is the HPA that governs a multitude of hormonal activities in the body.

 1. Under stress response, the hypothalamus secretes corticotrophin hormones, which rouses the body.

 2. These hormones, on reaching pituitary gland, stimulate the secretion of adrenocorticotropic hormone that pulses into your bloodstream.

 3. On reaching the adrenal glands, adrenocorticotropic hormone releases cortisol – the body’s Fight or Flight mechanism – influencing your thoughts and behaviours, emotional reactions and involuntary responses.

 Normally, the feedback loop switches off when the threat passes and things can normalise within 90 minutes of the threat response.

 But in some cases, the cortisol levels rise too often or simply stay high leading to stress overload known as Distress.